gdd1984/aws-elk-all-in-one/README.md

 <br>* PORT 9200   - ElasticSearch access
 <br>* PORT 5000   - Logstash access
 <br>
-<br>Once you have the above pre-requisites you can paste the command in the ec2 instaces command line.
+<br>Once you have the above pre-requisites you can paste the commands into the ec2 instaces command line from the install file.